ecioferraz/ecioferraz/README.md

 :open_file_folder: This is my portfolio: https://ecioferraz.github.io/

-:books: I’m currently studying back-end.
+:books: I’m currently studying Java and Computer Science.

 :outbox_tray: 2022 Goals: keep learning as much as possible and find my first job in technology.